Discover which states offer free CNA reciprocity in 2026

 New Mexico

-For New Mexico reciprocity, you need to apply to the New Mexico Department of Health’s Division of Health Improvement and submit the required documentation:
+For New Mexico reciprocity, you need to apply to the state’s Health Care Authority (HCA) and submit the required documentation:

 North Dakota

-In North Dakota, you need to complete the Certified Nurse Aide application as well as request verification from the registries of all the states where you hold or have held a CNA license.
+In North Dakota, you need to complete the Certified Nurse Aide application and request verification from the registries of all the states where you hold or have held a CNA license.
 Documentation regarding personal history and/or background may be requested.
-Applications are typically processed in three to five business days.
+Processing time: Usually takes 3–5 business days

 Ohio